 There are a number of different kinds of projects involving data collection, research, audit, service evaluation, Quality Improvement (QI) initiatives, case notes studies, student thesis, etcetera.
 All of them require formal authorisation from the Trust before participants can be approached or data collected.

 The first step is to determine what kind of project you propose to undertake, as different types of projects are subject to different regulations and routes to obtain the appropriate authorization.
-Please refer to the Guidance for projects involving data collection which gives guidance on distinguishing between research, audit, service evaluation and public health surveillance and how to apply for authorization for each; you can also refer to the HRA Decision tool.
+The NHS Health Research Authority (HRA) has developed a decision tool to assist you in distinguishing between research, audit, service evaluation and public health surveillance.
+Once you know what kind of study you wish to undertake, there is more informaiton below on how to apply for authorization for each.

-Any research activity that takes place within the NHS is subject to the Department of Health's Framework for Research Governance in Health and Social Care which sets standards for the research process and formalises the responsibilities of all those involved.
+Any research activity that takes place within the NHS is subject to the UK Policy Framework for Health and Social Care Research which sets standards for the research process and formalises the responsibilities of all those involved.
 The governance approval process protects both participants and researchers.
 All our research activity needs to be covered by our insurance and that requires lots of information.

 You must also bear in mind that all research taking place in the NHS must both be assessed by the HRA and receive confirmation from the R&D Office at each proposed NHS site that they have the capacity and capability to support the project before work, including the recruitment of participants, may begin.
 This applies to all research conducted in the NHS, including work undertaken by students, and there is currently no 'fast track' process for either HRA or Trust approval.
 There are, however, certain conditions ELFT applies to all student research projects.